vpatelsj/praetor/demo.md

 ### 6) Create device inventory objects (NetworkSwitches)
-The controller targets NetworkSwitch; create the two devices that match the selector used later.
+The controller targets NetworkSwitch; create one per containerized agent you plan to run.
 The CRD is already installed by step 3.
-- **What:** apply the demo inventory objects in [examples/networkswitches-demo.yaml](examples/networkswitches-demo.yaml) (tor1-01, tor1-02) with matching labels.
+- **What:** apply the demo NetworkSwitches (device-01, device-02) with the labels the demo deployment expects.
+Add more devices by editing `examples/networkswitches-demo.yaml` if you scale higher.
-- **Expectation:** two NetworkSwitch resources exist with site=sfo, role=tor labels.
+- **Expectation:** resources exist with site=sfo, role=tor labels.
-- **Why:** DeviceProcessDeployment selector matches these; controller will fan out per device once deployed.
+- **Why:** DeviceProcessDeployment selector matches these devices; controller will fan out one DeviceProcess per device.
 ```
 kubectl apply -f examples/networkswitches-demo.yaml
 ```

 ### 7) Prepare demo DeviceProcessDeployment
-- **What:** apply the demo DeviceProcessDeployment in [examples/deviceprocessdeployment-demo.yaml](examples/deviceprocessdeployment-demo.yaml) targeting the two demo devices.
+- **What:** apply the demo DeviceProcessDeployment in [examples/deviceprocessdeployment-demo.yaml](examples/deviceprocessdeployment-demo.yaml) targeting all devices with site=sfo, role=tor.
+The template uses the `systemd` backend (supported by the container systemd path and WSL).
-- **Expectation:** controller creates two DeviceProcess objects (one per device) after apply.
+- **Expectation:** controller creates one DeviceProcess per device (e.g., firmware-upgrade-device-01, firmware-upgrade-device-02).
 - **Why:** shows DaemonSet-like fanout and central desired state.
 ```
 kubectl apply -f examples/deviceprocessdeployment-demo.yaml